Dayton Story Ideas

 · At the turn of the 20th century Dayton had more inventions per capita than any other city in the U.S. Dayton inventions range from Inventions range from the airplane, the cash register, Freon and the electric car starter to the pop-top can and the ice cube tray

-· Dayton is the home to funk music and bands such as The Ohio Players
+· Dayton is the home to funk music and bands such as The Ohio Players, and the Funk Museum

 · Dayton has a National Park!—The Dayton Aviation Heritage National Historical Park, a must-see Dayton attraction, celebrates the ingenuity and innovation of three exceptional Dayton residents and childhood friends: Wilbur Wright, Orville Wright and Paul Laurence Dunbar.

 · Dayton was designated by the governor as the state’s aerospace hub

 · Dayton is the proud home of the NCAA First Four Basketball Tournament

 · The Dayton Dragons (Class-A affiliate to Cincinnati Reds) hold the record for the most consecutive sold out games of ANY professional sports team in the nation (in 2011 they beat the Portland Trailblazers) and they’re still playing to sell-out crowds.

 · The Citizens Motor Car Company: America’s Packard Museum was named one of the top 10 museums by Car Collector magazine.